 “I want to educate the world about our great culture, how we do this, and why we are so successful at it even though the economics say we ain’t supposed to be.” - Ronald W. Lewis

-Though certainly noble in mission, the realty of the House of Dance & Feathers’ hinged on slightly more practical matters; after years of feathers and beadwork taking over their house, Lewis’ wife had had enough.
-Relegated with his materials to the back shed, the museum’s director and curator decided opening up his workspace to any and all interested parties was a natural extension of the costumes’ ultimate purpose (for public celebration).
+Though certainly noble in mission, the realty of the House of Dance & Feathers’ hinged on slightly more practical matters.
+After years of feathers and beadwork taking over their house, Lewis’ wife had had enough–she mandated that they be moved to the house’s back shed.
+Lewis decided to open up his shed to the public, becoming the House of Dance & Feather’s de facto director and curator.